 An important point to remember when writing a report is to think about your audience.
+When doing this you may find it useful to ask the following questions:

-What style would they prefer?
-Do they understand complex statistics or do you need to keep it simple?
-Have they the time to read through reams of quotations or are they interested only in conclusions and recommendations?
-Are they interested in your methodology?
+- What style would your audience prefer? - Are they likely to understand complex statistics or do you need to keep it simple? - Have they the time to read through reams of quotations or are they interested only in conclusions and recommendations? - Are they interested in your methodology?
 Do you need to justify your methodology to a non-believer?

 Do you need to write using complex terminology or do you need to keep your language as simple as possible?
 (Normally I would recommend using plain, clear language, but on some occasions you will need to convince people of your knowledge of the subject by including some more complex terms.
-However, make sure you understand the terminology thoroughly yourself.
-A few researchers have come unstuck by including terms which it becomes obvious later they do no understand).
+However, make sure you understand terminology thoroughly yourself.
+A few researchers have come unstuck by including terms which it becomes obvious later they do not understand).